Deep Face Restoration: A Survey: Technical Development Review

-Due to the strong capability in capturing long-range dependencies between sequences, recent transformer has been a popular architecture in the computer vision community.
-The vision transformer architecture usually decomposes an input image into a sequence of local windows and uses the self-attention mechanism to learn their relationships.
-We divide the transformer block into the plain transformer and swin transformer.
+\textbf{Transformer Block}.
+Due to its strong capability to capture long-range dependencies between sequences, the recent Transformer has been a popular architecture in the computer vision community.
+The vision Transformer architecture usually decomposes an input image into a sequence of local windows and uses the self-attention mechanism to learn their relationships.
+We divide the Transformer block into the plain Transformer and the Swin Transformer.

-\textbf{Plain Transformer}.
-The original transformer block~\cite{dosovitskiy2020image} is displayed in Fig.~\ref{fig:basic_block} (f).
-It contains a normalization layer, a multi-head self-attention layer, and a feed forward network layer.
-Recent methods~\cite{wang2022restoreformer,zhou2022towards} employ the plain transformer block to build network modeling global interrelations.
-For example, RestoreFormer~\cite{wang2022restoreformer} performs cross-self-attention mechanism between corrupted queries (extracted from input image) and high-quality key-value (sampled from high-quality dictionary) pairs by transformer blocks.
-With the help of transformer blocks, RestoreFormer can recover a clear face with realness and fidelity.
+\textit{Plain Transformer}.
+The original Transformer block is proposed in ~\cite{dosovitskiy2020image}.
+It contains a normalization layer, a multi-head self-attention layer, and a feed-forward network layer.
+Recent methods~\cite{wang2022restoreformer,zhou2022towards} employ the plain Transformer block to build network modeling global interrelations.
+For example, RestoreFormer~\cite{wang2022restoreformer} performs the cross-self-attention mechanism between corrupted queries (extracted from input image) and high-quality key-value (sampled from high-quality dictionary) pairs by Transformer blocks.
+With the help of Transformer blocks, RestoreFormer can recover a clear face with realness and fidelity.

-\textbf{Swin Transformer}.
-To reduce the complexity of the plain transformer, Liu \etal \cite{liu2021swin} propose the swin transformer layer to build an efficient Transformer network called Swin Transformer.
-The main difference between swin transformer layer and the plain transformer is that it adopts local attention and window shifting mechanism to realize multi-head self-attention.
+\textit{Swin Transformer}.
+To reduce the complexity of the plain Transformer, Liu \etal \cite{liu2021swin} propose the Swin Transformer layer to build an efficient Transformer network called Swin Transformer.
+The main difference between the Swin Transformer layer and the plain Transformer is that it adopts local attention and window shifting mechanisms to realize multi-head self-attention.
 Due to its impressive performance, it has been used in the face restoration methods~\cite{li2022faceformer,zhang2022blind}.
-Li \etal \cite{li2022faceformer} use the swin transformer blocks in the network to effectively extract latent facial features.
-Zhang \etal \cite{zhang2022blind} integrate the swin transformer block into the UNet network to learn hierarchical facial features, achieving state-of-the-art performance in the face restoration task.
+Li \etal \cite{li2022faceformer} use the Swin Transformer blocks in the network to effectively extract latent facial features.
+Zhang \etal \cite{zhang2022blind} integrate the Swin Transformer block into the UNet network to learn hierarchical facial features, achieving state-of-the-art performance in the face restoration task.